 What a class trip includes:

-- An age-appropriate walking tour of our working farm, including seasonal machinery and animals
+- Age-appropriate walking tour of our working farm, including seasonal machinery and animals

 - Hands-on play time in our sheltered straw maze and grain tables (corn, oats, and soybeans)

 - Safe, smoke-free environment for learning

 Fall tours focus on apples, pumpkins and grain harvest.
 Students receive a small pumpkin or gourd to take home and a discounted pass to our Fall weekend activities.

 If you choose, your students may visit our play area after your tour has finished.
 Teachers and chaperones are responsible for supervision of children.